Joe Eszterhas: Feud with Mel Gibson

-In 2011, it was announced actor-director Mel Gibson had commissioned Eszterhas to write a screenplay: a historical biopic on Judah and The Maccabees, titled M.C.K.B.I.
+In 2011, it was announced actor-director Mel Gibson had commissioned Eszterhas to write a screenplay: a historical biopic on Judah and the Maccabees, titled M.C.K.B.I.
 The film was to be distributed by Warner Bros.
 The announcement generated controversy.
 In a 2008 interview, Eszterhas wrote that "Mel shared the mind-set of Adolf Hitler."

 In a February 2012 interview with Andrew Goldman of The New York Times, Goldman said to Eszterhas: "[Gibson's] film The Passion of the Christ was widely considered anti-Semitic.
 Then, during a 2006 arrest for drunken driving, he ranted that 'the Jews are responsible for all the wars in the world.'
 Is he the right director [for the film about Judah Maccabee]?"
 Eszterhas replied: "Adam Fogelson, Universal Pictures' chairman, said to [Gibson], 'Why do you want to do this story?'
 Mel said, 'Because I think I should.'
 I liked that answer very much."
 When asked about their shared Catholic faith, Eszterhas said of Gibson, "In my mind, his Catholicism is a figment of his imagination."

 By April 2012, Warner Bros. had canceled the Maccabee project; the film's last draft was dated February 20, 2012.
 Eszterhas claimed the break was caused by Gibson's violent outbursts and anti-Semitism, while Gibson blamed a bad script.
 Eszterhas later wrote a book, Heaven and Mel, about his experiences working with Gibson.

 Other works

 Eszterhas has written several best-selling books, including Hollywood Animal, an autobiography about politics in Hollywood, which superimposes his life as a young immigrant in the United States on his life as a powerful Hollywood player.
 His book The Devil's Guide to Hollywood was published in September 2006.

 His book Crossbearer: A Memoir of Faith was published in 2008.
 It tells the story of his return to the Roman Catholic Church and his new-found devotion to God and family after surviving a throat cancer diagnosis in 2001.
 Eszterhas admitted smoking four packs of Salem Light cigarettes a day, as well as drinking heavily.
 He underwent surgery to remove 80% of his larynx, and had a trachea fitted.
+In 2002, he publicly apologized for glamorizing smoking in his films, making this apology in part due his own cancer diagnosis and feeling guilty afterwards.

 Eszterhas wrote a book about his experiences with Mel Gibson and anti-Semitism, titled Heaven and Mel, wherein he portrays Gibson as a man fueled only by hatred, prone to violent outbursts.
 Among many damning statements is Eszterhas' claim that while staying at Gibson's Costa Rican estate to work on a script, he became so afraid that he slept with a golf club in his hand.